christophevg/runposter/README.md

 ### October 25: Spiraling Circles

-In the end I want to print the poster on an A0 format, so I chose a canvas size of `width=841, height=1189` and started working on my first design, consisting of a circular representation of a run, arranging runs along an [Archimedean Spiral](https://en.wikipedia.org/wiki/Archimedean_spiral), using fixed distances between the consecutive circles.
+In the end, I intend to print the poster on an A0 format.
+Therefore, I selected a canvas size of `width=841, height=1189` and started working on my initial design.
+This design features a circular representation of a run, with the runs arranged along an [Archimedean spiral](https://en.wikipedia.org/wiki/Archimedean_spiral).
+The design also implements fixed distances between the consecutive circles.

 Given an angle $\theta$ and a spiralling factor $a$, the cartesian positions are defined as:

 $$
-x = a \theta cos(\theta)
+x = a\ \theta\ cos(\theta)\\
-y = a \theta sin(\theta)
+y = a\ \theta\ sin(\theta)
 $$

-Given a fixed in between distance $\Delta s$, we can compute the next $\theta$ using:
+Credits to [Cye Waldman](https://math.stackexchange.com/users/424641/cye-waldman) for his insightful answer on [Math StackExchange](https://math.stackexchange.com/a/2216736) that explains how, given a fixed in-between distance $\Delta s$, we can compute the next $\theta$.

 $$
 \Delta \theta = \frac{\Delta s}{\sqrt{1+\theta^2}}